 Research has shown that CBG binds primarily with CB2 receptors.
 It has also shown that, in high doses, it could block other compounds from binding with CB1 receptors.
-However, CBG does not appear to alter the effects of THC.
+However, unlike CBD, CBG does not appear to alter the effects of THC.

 This complex interaction between the various plant cannabinoids and the body’s endocannabinoid system is known as the ‘entourage effect.’
 Scientists are only just starting to comprehend the full implications of this.
-Although, some have suggested that using these cannabinoids in combination is more beneficial than using any one alone.
+Although, some have suggested that using these cannabinoids in combination is more beneficial than using any one of them alone.

 What Is CBG Used For?